|

 Police in New York and Honolulu have one thing in common - both live on very small island.

-remember many things human eye forget.
+Camera remember many things human

 No poison more deadly than ink.

-Murder case like revolving door - when
+Murder case like revolving door - when one side close, other side

 Snooping very dangerous business.